KSanthanesh/designer-silks/README.md

     - Sign in button
     - Forget Password?

-After Login the success login message will appear on the rightside of the Page.
+After Login, the success login message will appear on the rightside of the Page.

 #### <span style="color:green;">Logout</span>
 - The User should logout from the website after using the website.<br>